syncfusion-content/wpf-docs/wpf/PropertyGrid/CustomEditor-support.md

 {% endhighlight  %}
 {% endtabs %}

-## Creating the Custom Editor when SelectedObject is of dynamic type
+## Creating Custom Editor for a dynamic property.

-If the `SelectedObject` of PropertyGrid is of type `dynamic`, `ExpandoObject` or `ICustomTypeDescriptor` we need to create the `CustomEditor` class by inheriting [BaseTypeEditor](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.PropertyGrid.Wpf~Syncfusion.Windows.PropertyGrid.BaseTypeEditor.html).
+If the `SelectedObject` has a property of type `dynamic`, `ExpandoObject` or `ICustomTypeDescriptor`, we can create `CustomEditor` class by inheriting [BaseTypeEditor](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.PropertyGrid.Wpf~Syncfusion.Windows.PropertyGrid.BaseTypeEditor.html).
 You can initialize a new instance of the custom editor using the `BaseTypeEditor.Create(PropertyDescriptor propertyDescriptor)` function.
 Below example shows, how to get the value of dynamic properties using its PropertyDescriptor and apply the value in `ComboEditor` to ComboBox objects.

 {% tabs %}